VeryGoodOpenSource/very_good_cli/README.md

 ### `very_good create`

 Create a very good project in seconds based on the provided template.
 Each type of template is described by a sub-command.
-Ex: `very_good create flutter_app` create flutter apps.
+Ex: `very_good create flutter_app` to create flutter apps.

 ![Very Good Create][very_good_create]